less/less-docs/content/features/import-directives.md

 Example: `@import (inline) "not-less-compatible.css";`

-You will use this when a css file may not be less compatible - this is because although less supports most known standards css, it does not support comments in some places and does not support all known css hacks without modifying the css.
+You will use this when a CSS file may not be less compatible; this is because although less supports most known standards CSS, it does not support comments in some places and does not support all known CSS hacks without modifying the CSS.

-So you can use this to include the file in the output so that all css will be in one file.
+So you can use this to include the file in the output so that all CSS will be in one file.

 ## less
 > Use `@import (less)` to treat imported files as LESS, regardless of file extension.